MaisonetteWorld/slate/source/index.html.md

 # Subscribers

-Destroy a subscriber.
-Users can destroy their own subscriber, admins can destroy any.
+Create a subscriber.
+Any user can create a subscriber of their own,                 admins can create subscribers for other users.

 ## Create a subscriber